interplaynetary/free-association/README.md

 **Non-Delivery (Current Protocol - v5):**

 In the current protocol, a provider could declare capacity but fail to deliver.
-Recognition updates are social/manual, requiring active community response.
+Prioritization updates are social/manual, requiring active community response.

 **Resolution (Protocol v6 - Draft):**